Lainbo

 ZA Bank is purely for its card, which looks nice.
 You need to apply in the app after passing the review and pay a shipping fee of 35 Hong Kong dollars, shipped from Zhuhai.
 It is a Visa debit card (consider it a supplement to the Hong Kong Visa card).

-Tianxing Bank has a good exchange rate for Hong Kong dollars and RMB, under Xiaomi, and can serve as a transit point.
-It only has an account without a card (in mainland China, we have bank cards as account numbers; in Hong Kong, the account number is the account number, and the card number is the card number, which are separate).
+Tiansheng Bank has a good exchange rate between Hong Kong dollars and Renminbi, owned by Xiaomi, and can serve as a transit point.
+It only has an account without a card (in mainland China, we refer to a bank card as an account number; in Hong Kong, the account number is the account number, and the card number is separate).

 A Tip#

 If Bank of China Hong Kong asks you to choose between "自在理财" or "智盈理财" accounts, please choose the latter, "智盈理财."
-Choosing this allows you to apply for a MasterCard debit card in the app, which is more useful than the Blue Lion.
+Choosing this option allows you to apply for a Mastercard debit card in the app, which is more convenient than the Blue Lion.

-Using an image from Luo Lei's blog, in the end, we will handle these cards.
+Using an image from Luo Lei's blog, we will eventually obtain these cards.

 image